Frank Stokes (musician): Biography

 The Sheiks next recorded at a session for Victor Records in February 1928, at which Furry Lewis also recorded.
 At this session, the emphasis was on blues rather than the older songs that were also part of Stokes's repertoire.
 Stokes recorded again for Victor that August, playing "I Got Mine", one of a body of pre-blues songs about gambling, stealing and living high.
 He also recorded the more modern "Nehi Mama" (or "Nehi Mama Blues", also rendered as "Nehi Mamma Blues"), the title being a pun on the name of the Nehi soft drink and the knee-high skirts that were fashionable at the time.
 Sane joined Stokes for the second day of the August 1928 session, and they produced a two-part version of "Tain't Nobody's Business if I Do", a song well known in later versions by Bessie Smith and Jimmy Witherspoon but whose origin lies in the pre-blues era.
 The Sheiks also continued to busk on the streets and perform at parties.

 In 1929, Stokes and Sane recorded again for Paramount, resuming their billing as the Beale Street Sheiks for a few cuts.
 In September, Stokes was back with Victor to make what were to be his last recordings, this time without Sane but with Will Batts playing the fiddle.
 Stokes and Batts were a team, as evidenced by these records, which are both traditional and wildly original, but their style had fallen out of favor with the record-buying public.
 Stokes was still a popular live performer, however, appearing in medicine shows, the Ringling Brothers Circus, and other tent shows and similar venues during the 1930s and 1940s.
 In the 1940s, he moved to Clarksdale, Mississippi, and occasionally worked with Bukka White in local juke joints.
+By 1952, illness and old age forced Stokes to retire from performing.

 Stokes died of a stroke in Memphis on September 12, 1955.
 He is buried in Hollywood Cemetery, in Memphis.
 In 2017, Frank Stokes was inducted into the Memphis Music Hall of Fame.